joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

 We can use the alphabet as numbers to prevent needing to characters above the number 9.
 Furthermore we can use accents for numbers above the number 26.

 > Though I am writing this in hindsight there were a lot of iterations; one iteration that compresses information of the year and the month onto each other.
 So 2020-08 would become 28 (20+8).
 The 12th month in 2020 would simply be written as 32.
 A day 28.22 which is 22nd of August 2020.
 The problem with this iteration is that it only makes sense up to 2020-12-31; after that you would need another digit.
 So the 28.22 above is actually [0]28.22 and after the end of the year, one would write 122.1.
 The year 2029-12-31 would be 941.31 because 29+12 = 41 (compressed information) and +1 day would require a new digit.
 Another problem of a notation is that one needs to calculate the year and month.
-For those curious why substracting '20' on the 2nd digit: I started in 2020; if you re-align it with 2000 one cannot get further than 912.31.
+For those curious why subtracting '20' on the 2nd digit: I started in 2020; if you re-align it with 2000 one cannot get further than 912.31.
 At that moment I realised I was thinking in circles because 912.31 or 028.22 are 6 chars and more complicated to use then 200822 which has a higher range.
 I needed to put more information per character/digit.
 So this line of thought was abandoned and I focused on the alphabet; our next-best-counter.

 ABCDEFGHIJKLMNOPQRSTUVWXYZ are 26 letters.
 A is the 1st letter; Z is the 26th letter.
 I am aware other languages have different lengths.
 New English and Dutch have 26 1-digit-char letters.